wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/grpc/create-grpc-api-using-rest-api.md

 To deploy the API, we need a valid access token issued by an identity provider (IdP).
 Follow the ["Generate Access Token"](../../../develop-and-deploy-api/security/generate-access-token.md) documentation to generate an access token.

-After generating the token, you can deploy the gRPC API with the command
+After generating the token, you can deploy the gRPC API with the following command.

 === "Sample Request"
     ```